mozilla/www.ccadb.org/policy.md

 ### 5.1 Audit Statement Content ###

-CCADB uses an application called Audit Letter Validation (ALV) to automatically parse and validate audit statements.
-This system eliminates manual processing, but it requires audit statements to follow some basic rules in order to function properly.
-If the audit statement fails to meet any of the following requirements, the CA Owner must work with their auditor to provide an audit statement that passes ALV.
+An authoritative English language version of publicly available audit information must be uploaded to the CCADB no later than three months after the end of the audit period.
+In the event of a delay greater than three months, the CA Owner must provide an explanatory letter signed by the Qualified Auditor.

-Audit statements listed in the CCADB must contain at least the following clearly-labeled information in English:
+Reports uploaded to CCADB must be publicly available and contain at least the following clearly-labeled information:

-1. Name and address of the organization performing the audit;
-1. Full name of the CA Owner that was audited;
+1. Full name of the CA Owner or corresponding Affiliate (e.g., organization providing external RA services) that was audited;
+2. Name and address of the organization performing the audit;
-1. SHA-256 fingerprint of each root and subordinate CA certificate that was in scope of the audit (see format specifications below);
+3. SHA-256 fingerprint of each root and subordinate CA certificate that was in scope of the audit (see format specifications below);
+4. Full names and version numbers of the audit standards that were used during the audit;
-1. List of the CA Owner's applicable policy documents (with version numbers) referenced during the audit;
+5. List of the CA Owner's applicable policy documents (with version numbers and publication dates) referenced during the audit;
-1. Whether the audit is for a period of time or a point in time;
+6. Whether the audit is for a period of time or a point in time;
-1. Date the audit statement was written, which will necessarily be after the audit period end date or point-in-time date (see date format specifications below);
-1. Start date and end date of the period that was audited, for those that cover a period of time (this is not the period the auditor was on-site);
+7. Start date and end date of the period that was audited, for those that cover a period of time (this is not the period the auditor was on-site);
-1. Point-in-time date, for those that are for a point in time;
+8. Point-in-time date, for those that are for a point in time;
-1. Full names and version numbers of the audit standards that were used during the audit;
-1. All incidents disclosed by the CA Owner, or reported by a third party, and all findings reported by an auditor, that, at any time during the audit period, occurred, were open in Bugzilla, or were reported to a Store; and
+9. Date the audit statement was written, which will necessarily be after the audit period end date or point-in-time date (see date format specifications below);
-1. For ETSI, a statement to indicate if the audit was a full audit, and which parts of the criteria were applied, e.g. DVCP, OVCP, NCP, NCP+, LCP, EVCP, EVCP+, QCP-w, Part1 (General Requirements), and/or Part 2 (Requirements for trust service providers).
+10. For ETSI, a statement to indicate if the audit was a full audit, and which parts of the criteria were applied, e.g. DVCP, OVCP, NCP, NCP+, LCP, EVCP, EVCP+, QCP-w, Part1 (General Requirements), and/or Part 2 (Requirements for trust service providers), and a statement to indicate that the auditor referenced the applicable CA/Browser Forum criteria and the version used;
+11. All incidents disclosed by the CA Owner, or reported by a third party, and all findings reported by an auditor, that, at any time during the audit period, occurred, were open in Bugzilla, or were reported to a Store; and
+12. An explicit statement indicating the audit covers the relevant systems and processes used in the issuance of all Certificates that assert one or more of the policy identifiers listed below:

+For hierarchies used to issue TLS certificates:
+- 2.23.140.1.2.1
+- 2.23.140.1.2.2
+- 2.23.140.1.2.3
+- 2.23.140.1.1

+For hierarchies used to issue Code Signing certificates:
+- 2.23.140.1.4.1
+- 2.23.140.1.4.2
+- 2.23.140.1.3

+For hierarchies used to issue S/MIME certificates:
+- 2.23.140.1.5.1.1
+- 2.23.140.1.5.1.2
+- 2.23.140.1.5.1.3
+- 2.23.140.1.5.2.1
+- 2.23.140.1.5.2.2
+- 2.23.140.1.5.2.3
+- 2.23.140.1.5.3.1
+- 2.23.140.1.5.3.2
+- 2.23.140.1.5.3.3
+- 2.23.140.1.5.4.1
+- 2.23.140.1.5.4.2
+- 2.23.140.1.5.4.3

 #### 5.1.1 ETSI ####